vivekjari/E-Commerce-Sales-Analysis-with-Python/README.md

 As an analyst we want to explore the data and answer the following questions using the past data:

--What is the revenue generated vs price of the product?
+- What is the revenue generated vs price of the product?
--Which product type has the highest sale?
+- Which product type has the highest sale?
 - what is total revenue generated from shipping carrier?
 - what is the shipping cast according to carrier?
--What is the defect rate per product type?
+- What is the defect rate per product type?

 ## Data